SeanDuffie/video-overlay/README.md

 - To run in batch, set the boolean "BATCH" at the top to True
     - This will run all the videos in a directory at once instead of one video at a time
-    - Outputs will be placed in a nested directory inside "./outputs" with the same name as source
+    - Outputs will be placed in a nested directory inside "outputs" with the same name as source
 - To run with alpha blending, set ALPHA to True
     - ** This doesn't work as we planned, I only kept it for reference
 - To manually adjust the Initial threshold value, or the default start and stop frame, use: